 Homework and assessments

 It will help your child immensely if you are able to sit and listen to them read regularly during the week.
-Reading together is the single most effective way to instill a love of reading, and encourage your child's literacy skills.
-Each child will have a Reading diary in which we will record the one to one and guided reading practice your child has had in school, and in which you can record reading at home.
+Sharing a book is the single most effective way to instil a love of reading and promote growing literacy skills.
+Each child has an individual ‘Reading Record’ diary in which adults in school can record and monitor reading practise and we strongly encourage parents to write in here also, as a home-school link to reading.

 When covering a certain aspect of Maths, e.g shape or money, a Maths Home Learning challenge will also be sent for you to spend some time reinforcing this concept at home in the same way your child is learning about it at school.
 From time to time parents are also invited to contribute to their child's 'Learning Journey' by sharing observations, photographs or activities based around topics we are exploring in school.
 We love to find out about the lovely learning your child does with you at home.

 Each half-term, we embark on a new topic and a list of fun homework activities to explore these topics further is shared with parents/carers.
 Homework options are designed to allow children to choose to explore the topic through their preferred style of learning, whether it be academic, practical, experimental or creative, with things to make or do.
 Children are asked to complete one or more of these activities over the course of the term, which we like to share during our topic celebration at the end of term.